 Red pandas, which resemble raccoons, are about 42 inches long, including a long, bushy tail.
 They weigh between seven and 14 pounds.
 Their red-and-white markings blend in with the red mosses and white lichens that grow on the trees in which they live.
 Their soft, dense fur covers their entire body—even the soles of their feet.
 Red pandas use their long, bushy tails to balance when they're in trees.
 They also cover themselves with their tails in winter.

 Red pandas live in the cool temperate bamboo forests in Sichuan, Yunnan, and Xizang provinces in China, in the foothills of the Himalayas in Nepal and Bhutan, and in northern Myanmar.
 They share part of their range with giant pandas.

 Red pandas primarily eat bamboo leaves and fresh shoots, as well as berries, blossoms, bird eggs, and various plants' small leaves.
 They have a small, bony projection on their wrists that helps them grip bamboo stalks.
 Giant pandas also have this thumb-like adaptation.

 After a gestation of about 134 days, litters of one to four young are born.
 Young stay in the nest for about 90 days, remain close to their mother until the next mating season begins, and reach adult size at about 12 months.
 Adult red pandas lead solitary lives.

-Red pandas are listed as vulnerable on the IUCN Red List of Threatened Species because of habitat loss.
+Red pandas are listed as endangered on the IUCN Red List of Threatened Species because of habitat loss.
 There are fewer than 10,000 adult red pandas.